carlospambo/carlospambo.github.io/index.markdown

 I am a **PhD (Engineering) candidate** at the [Département de génie informatique et génie logiciel (Department of Computer and Software Engineering)](https://www.polymtl.ca/gigl/) at Polytechnique Montréal (Université de Montréal), Canada.

-My research focuses on **supporting the construction of digital twins (DT) for complex cyber-physical systems using machine learning and low-code approaches**.
+My research focuses on **using machine learning and low-code approaches to support the construction of digital twins (DT) for complex cyber-physical systems**.
 The goal is to minimise the cognitive and time effort for constructing these systems, while still maximising the insights gained during the digital engineering process.

 My main research interests include:
 * digital twins, including their structure and construction